SeungjooKimSJ/SeungjooKimSJ/README.md

 Live site will be update soon.

 ### **5. Bucket Places ✈🌏🖼** <br />
-A dynamic JavaScript, HTML, and CSS app that allows users to save images and descriptions about where their bucket places and easily check and update or delete their storage history at any time.
+A dynamic JavaScript, HTML, and CSS app that allows users to search the place, and save images & descriptions about their bucket places at any time.

 [README](https://github.com/SeungjooKimSJ/ajax-project/blob/master/README.md)